Bloc/group-sessions/content/decks/the-job-wants-you-p2/slides/wrap-up.md

-## The Job Wants You - Part One Wrap up
+## The Job Wants You - Wrap up

-- If you are not visible you have precisely zero chance
+- Get Visible & Sparkle
-- If you are not nice you are the equivalent of not visible
+- Survey - link in chat
-- Greater visibility results in better and more options
+- Q => A

-__Visibility Wins.__
+- marktc@gmail.com for slides and stuff